-Adapted from IAFE "National Code of Show Ring Ethics", Wisconsin State Fair Ethics and modified by the Portage County Leaders Association on June 21, 2010.
+Adapted from IAFE "National Code of Show Ring Ethics", revised on May 2018, and modified by the Portage County Leaders Association on March 9, 2023.

-AMHERST AND ROSHOLT FAIR ANIMAL CARE AGREEMENT FOR LIVESTOCK AND SMALL ANIMALS
+ANIMAL CARE AGREEMENT FOR LIVESTOCK AND SMALL ANIMALS

-Exhibitor Name \\\\\Name of 4-H club or FFA program
+Exhibitor Name Name of 4-H club, FFA chapter or other approved organization

-Every youth showing livestock (cattle, swine, sheep, goats, alpaca), rabbits or poultry must turn in a signed copy of an ANIMAL CARE AGREEMENT form to their barn superintendent at the AMHERST AND the ROSHOLT FAIRS.
-Youth participating in the Market Animal sale will also need a copy of this form at weigh-off.
-This form needs to be signed by the exhibitor and their parent.
-No youth will be allowed to show their animals at either fair without submitting a signed Animal Care Agreement.
+All youth showing livestock (cattle, swine, sheep, goats, alpaca) rabbits or poultry must complete and turn in a signed copy of this ANIMAL CARE AGREEMENT.
+Youth participating in the Market Animal Project must turn in this form to the Market Animal Committee on the Sunday prior to the fair (Fair Clean-Up Day).
+All other youth must give their forms to their barn superintendent when they bring their animals to the fairgrounds.
+This form needs to be signed by the exhibitor and their parent/guardian.
+No youth will be allowed to show their animals at the fair without submitting a signed Animal Care Agreement.

-As active 4-H and FFA members, we need to be concerned about the image that we present to the general community, especially during the fairs.
-Due to the Fairs' visibility, requirements concerning the cleanliness and care of all animals needs to be observed.
+As active members of 4-H, FFA and other approved youth organizations, we need to be concerned about the image that we present to the general community, especially during the fair.
+Due to the Fair's visibility, requirements concerning the cleanliness and care of all animals needs to be observed.

 - 1) All animals are on display as soon as the public can see them, so they need to be clean and presentable upon arrival at the fair. - Please check in with your barn superintendent or assistants prior to unloading for visual inspection of all species.
 Any animals with questionable health issues need to be held back for the official fair veterinarian to inspect. - 3) Prior to unloading, required health documents must be provided to the barn superintendent.
 All poultry require an NPIP certificate, a DATCP issued certificate or paperwork certifying a negative pullorum-typhoid test result.
-A pink Certificate of Veterinary Inspection (CVI) is required for all swine. - 4) All animals will be given FRESH water and food at least 2 times a day, once before 9 a.m. and once after 4 p.m.
+A Certificate of Veterinary Inspection (CVI) is required for all swine. - 4) All animals will be given FRESH water and food at least 2 times a day, once before 9 a.m. and once after 4 p.m.
 In addition, the animal pens/cages need to be checked throughout the day for feed, water, and overall cleanliness while the barns are open to the public.
 If this is impossible for you, you must find someone else to take care of your animals.
-If you cannot do this, we ask that you do not show animals at the Amherst and Rosholt Fairs.
+If you cannot do this, we ask that you do not show animals at the Rosholt Fair.